Quantum Algorithms for Testing Hamiltonian Symmetry

 A pertinent example of this, Hamiltonian simulation \cite{lloyd1996universal}, garners high interest in the field \cite{blatt2012quantum,somma2016trotter,cubitt2018universal,clinton2021hamiltonian}.
 Much work has been done to understand how to simulate these dynamics on quantum hardware such that they can be efficiently realized; however, to the best of our knowledge, there is currently no algorithm that tests Hamiltonian symmetries on a quantum computer, even though simulating Hamiltonians in this manner and identifying the symmetries of said Hamiltonian are both deemed to be of utmost importance.

 In this paper, we give quantum algorithms to test whether a Hamiltonian evolution is symmetric with respect to the action of a discrete, finite group.
 This property is often referred to as the covariance \cite{CDP09} of the evolution.
-If the evolution is symmetric, then the Hamiltonian itself is symmetric as well, and so our algorithms thus test for Hamiltonian symmetry.
+If the evolution is symmetric, then the Hamiltonian itself is also symmetric, and so our algorithms thus tests for Hamiltonian symmetry.
 Furthermore, we show that for a Hamiltonian with an efficiently realizable unitary evolution, we can perform our first test efficiently on a quantum computer \cite{clinton2021hamiltonian}. ``Efficiently'' here means that the time necessary to complete the calculation to within a constant error bound scales at most polynomially with the number of qubits in the system.
 Our second quantum algorithm for testing Hamiltonian symmetry can be implemented by means of a variational approach \cite{CABBEFMMYCC20,bharti2021noisy}.
 The acceptance probabilities of both algorithms can be elegantly expressed in terms of familiar expressions of Hamiltonian symmetry (see Eqs.~\eqref{eq:accept-prob-comm}, \eqref{eq:accept-prob-optimized}, and \eqref{eq:lower-bnd-est-small-t}).
 We note here that our algorithms can be understood as particular kinds of property tests \cite{MW16} of quantum systems.
-As an example, we consider the physical system described by the weakly $J$-coupled NMR Hamiltonian \cite{van1996multidimensional}, and we test its evolution with our algorithm for both symmetric and asymmetric cases.
+As examples, we consider the transverse-field Ising model, the Heisenberg~XY model \cite{LSM61}, and the weakly $J$-coupled NMR Hamiltonian \cite{van1996multidimensional}, whose evolution we test for various symmetry cases.

 The consequences of such results extend throughout many areas of physics.
 Any study of a physical Hamiltonian can benefit from finding its symmetries, and our algorithms allow for an efficient check for these symmetries.
 With this knowledge, dynamics can be simplified by excluding symmetry-breaking transitions, calculations can be reduced into fewer dimensions, and intuition can be gained about the system of interest.
 Our first algorithm also scales well, meaning that systems too large and cumbersome to be studied by hand or classical computation can instead be investigated in a practical time scale.
 Our quantum tests offer meaningful insight into physical dynamics.